sstelfox/stelfox.net/content/design_reference.md

 > This is a very long line that will still be quoted properly when it wraps.
 Oh boy let's keep writing to make sure this is long enough to actually wrap for everyone.
 Oh, you can *put* **Markdown** into a blockquote.

+Obsidian aside:

+> [!Note]
+> I use these in my notes mostly as asides, it would be nice to render these alongside the main content.

 ## Horizontal Rule

+As above...

 ---

+...so below.

+## Beyond Markdown

+### Definition Lists

+The pure HTML form gets stripped out, but the extended syntax form works.
+I'll need to update some internal notes to this syntax aand make it work in my other systems.

+Term
+: with a definition following it

-## Embedded YouTube Videos
+### Embedded YouTube Videos

 They can't be added directly but you can add an image with a link to the video like this:

 ```no-highlight
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE